jdsandifer/text_adventure_challenge/JavaScript/code-style.md

 # JavaScript Code Style
 Because it's super helpful when all of the code looks similar, here's the JS style guide for this project.
-J.D.'s grouped it into sections based on how many of us have discussed each so far.
+It's grouped into sections based on how many of us have discussed each item so far.
 Feel free to add ideas into a section or promote them as appropriate.

 The over-arching factors we've used to help settle on one style have been whether or not a particular item is a current best practice *and* attractive to people who can offer us jobs - neither necessarily being more important than the other.
-(Also, "best practice" is hard to verify so there is some openness for clearly readable, maintainable, etc. code over possible best practices.)
+(Also, "best practice" is hard to verify so there is some openness for being clearly readable, maintainable, etc. code over possible best practices.)